 We recommend researching the licenses and permits required for your business.
 Missing or incorrect paperwork can result in fines and other penalties.

 Make sure you're fully compliant with all licensing and permitting requirements before starting your business.

-If you need professional help with business licenses or permits, it is best to hire a business attorney.
+If you need professional help with multiple business licenses or permits, we advise getting a business attorney.

 Some types of business insurance include:

 - Product liability insurance